Rampage1xx/EXPRESS-GraphQL-SQL-Redux-Example/README.md

 - npm start
 - browse to localhost:80
 ### Core things still missing:
+- Improved file structure to accomodate the new features
 - Docker Swarm
 - Perhaps a better nginx conf
 - Some types